jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_Debian_deb_packages.txt

         # Optional step 9:
         sudo apt install -y subversion git
         # step 10:
-        sudo apt install -y libbz2-dev debhelper cdbs xsltproc
+        sudo apt install -y libbz2-dev debhelper cdbs xsltproc fakeroot zip libjpeg-dev libtiff-dev

 To build Code::Blocks:
-    1) Grab the source code from https://sourceforge.net/p/codeblocks/code/HEAD/tree/ via SVN or via GIT or by downloading a snapshot.
+    1) Grab the source code from https://sourceforge.net/p/codeblocks/code/HEAD/tree/ via the following terminal (bash) command: git svn checkout http://svn.code.sf.net/p/codeblocks/code/trunk codeblocks-code

     2) Make sure the source code directory does not have spaces or any non ASCII characters.

-    3) In a terminal (e.g. bash) go to the top level folder you fetched the sources from SVN or GIT or the directory you uncompressed the snapshot into.
+    3) In a terminal (e.g. bash) go to the top level folder you fetched the sources from SVN or GIT or the directory you uncompressed the snapshot into run the following:
-TBA: ./update_revision.sh
+            ./update_revision.sh

     4) Run the following to configure the project files for your environment:
             ./bootstrap
         NOTE: This only needs to be done once.

     5) To configure for building the debian deb packages run the following script:
             ./debian/setup_control.sh

-    6) Run the following to build Code::Blocks and create teh Debain deb files: dpkg-buildpackage -us -uc
+    6) Run the following to build Code::Blocks and create the Debain deb files: dpkg-buildpackage -us -uc

     To rebuild Code::Blocks run the following commands:
         TBA - unknown , please supply if known

 NOTES:
+1) There are issues with building the Debian packages under MS WSL2 due to file permission change issues.
+    If you have a fix for this please post or followup with the solution.
-1) If the NassiShneiderman-plugin fails to build with a boost error then try the following:
+2) If the NassiShneiderman-plugin fails to build with a boost error then try the following:
     a) Check you have install the libboost-dev package by running the following command: dpkg -l | grep libboost | grep dev